truj1ll0/mkdocs-help-center/docs/embedded-studio/install-an-embedded-donation-form.md

     **Note for Wix users:** Embedded Studio does not currently support Wix.
 We recommend using a [Studio page](https://support.classy.org/s/article/intro-to-classy-studio).

-When installing an embedded form for the first time, you’ll complete two main steps:
+When installing an embedded form for the first time, you’ll complete three main steps:

+1. Safelist your website's domain
-1. Add the Install snippet to your website’s `<head>` section.
+2. Add the Install snippet to your website’s `<head>` section.
-2. Add the form embed code to your pages.
+3. Add the form embed code to your pages.

 You’ll find the Install snippet and embed code under **Settings** and **Install** in the campaign editor.